 As that previously mentioned study noted, using a tool designed to track symptoms can make doing so more effective.
 Luckily, we have a free tool you can download right now that can help.

-The Outcomes4Me symptom tracker makes it easy to keep track of when symptoms occur, to stay organized, and to have a thorough log of symptoms to share with your doctor.
+The Outcomes4Me symptom tracker makes it easy to keep track of when breast cancer symptoms occur, to stay organized, and to have a thorough log of symptoms to share with your doctor.

 With our mobile app symptom tracker, you can